crspybits/SMSyncServer/README.md

 # Development Status

 * The SMSyncServer project is in "beta" and supports uploading, upload-deletion, downloading, download-deletion, and conflict management.
-* Currently only an iOS client (written in Swift; [requires iOS7 or later](https://developer.apple.com/swift/blog/?id=2); [See also this SO link](http://stackoverflow.com/questions/24001778/do-swift-based-applications-work-on-os-x-10-9-ios-7-and-lower)) has been implemented.
+* Currently an iOS client has been implemented (written in Swift; [requires iOS7 or later](https://developer.apple.com/swift/blog/?id=2); [see also this SO post](http://stackoverflow.com/questions/24001778/do-swift-based-applications-work-on-os-x-10-9-ios-7-and-lower)).
-* Currently only Google Drive is supported in terms of cloud storage systems.
+* Currently Google Drive is supported in terms of cloud storage systems.
 * No server side support yet for multiple concurrent server instances ([due to file system assumptions](http://www.spasticmuffin.biz/blog/2016/05/09/re-architecting-the-smsyncserver-file-system/)).
 * Sharing with other users currently amounts to complete read/write access to all files with other users accessing with the same cloud storage credentials.
 There are plans for more sophisticated access control.
 * [TODO development list](./TODO.md)